CalebBell/thermo/README.rst

     409.5909115602903
     >>> Chemical('toluene').SurfaceTension.plot_T_dependent_property()

 Mixtures are supported and many mixing rules have been implemented.
-However,there is no error handling.
+However, there is no error handling.
 Inputs as mole fractions (`zs`), mass fractions (`ws`), or volume fractions (`Vfls` or `Vfgs`) are supported.
 Some shortcuts are supported to predefined mixtures.